Information for Interims

 - Sudden departure in the team

 Assignments can be part time or full time.
-VMA Interim Performers only takes on contracts over a month in length.
+VMA Interim Management only takes on contracts over a month in length.
 Some assignments continue on a rolling basis for much longer, although most are between six and 12 months in length.
 Most of our clients expect the Interim Manager to be based in their office for the majority of the contract, however there is usually flexibility for some home working, particularly once the Interim has established him/herself.

 What is an Interim Manager and what do they do?